From Device to Dynamics: An Iterative Architectural Framework for High-Performance Single-Photon Detection at Room Temperature: Discussion

-\qquad The flexibility of the ESPD architecture, which allows for various DOF to be employed, enables the selection of an easily manipulated one.
-In practical implementations, this facilitates state preparation and projective measurement, ensuring that the error parameter $Q$ can be achieved at extremely low levels.
-Specifically, $Q$ can be suppressed to $10^{-4}$ level using standard optical setups and commercial platforms \cite{HA2014High,P2025A}, thereby guaranteeing $Q\ll 1$.
+The architectural flexibility of the ESPD framework allows for various DOFs to be employed, enabling the selection of an easily manipulated DOF based on specific platforms.
+In practical implementations, this facilitates high-fidelity SPAM, ensuring that the error parameter $Q$ can be maintained at a low level.
+Specifically, $Q$ can be suppressed to the $10^{-4}$ level using standard optical setups and commercial platforms \cite{HA2014High,P2025A}, guaranteeing $Q\ll 1$.